 - So Busted – Culture Abuse

 A live cut of Johnny Cash’s infamous ‘Folsom Prison Blues’ can be heard in the background during the beginning scenes of the movie.
 A prison scene featuring a lone inmate is the focus as Cash croons.
 Johnny wrote his hit tune in the early ’50s when stationed overseas while serving in the Air Force.

 Related: Find this song on our playlist of songs about being on the run.

 Appropriately titled ‘Sucker’s Prayer,’ the song fits perfectly into a scene featuring the main character Bloodsport (his real name in the movie series is Robert DuBois).
 After a fight to the (almost) death with Superman, he is sent to the mental institution Belle Reve as punishment.
 This tune plays as he makes his way through the prison.

 Related: Fighting with someone?
 Here’s a playlist of songs about arguments.

 Samba Na Sola – Céu

 Newcomer Céu blends various Spanish-inspired musical styles for her music she calls a “melting pot.”
-The young singer-songwriter was thrilled to have her single ‘Samba Na Sola’ featured in James Gunn’s installment of the Suicide Squad anthology.
+The young singer-songwriter was thrilled to have her single ‘Samba Na Sola’ featured in the movie.
 Though she has garnered interest from quite a few major labels, she continues to produce her own music independently.